 For Winter biking or Skating, we highly recommend you keep wearing a helmet.
 During the cold snaps then an insulated helmet will keep your noggin from freezing.
 The layers in most insulated helmets can be removed so you can cool off as it starts to warm up.
 Alternatively, you can keep using your summer helmet but with a helmet liner underneath.

 Hand warmers and Foot Warmers are always a cheap and easy way to snag a little warmth.
 These are great if you are out and stationary for a few hours at a time.
 Keep them in your pockets or your gloves and they will last for hours!

 Goggles aren’t just for skiing.
 Have you ever been in weather so cold it freezes your eyelashes?
-I have, it's terrifying!
-Goggles will cover the part of your face you can’t wrap a scarf round.
+Goggles will cover the part of your face you can’t wrap a scarf around.
 An Amber lens goggle will reduce glare from the sun, and still be somewhat visible at night.
 They make them with vents around the entire lens so fogging will be somewhat reduced.

 On a budget?
 Use army surplus!
-We have some awesome neighbours at HM Surplus who sell some really quality winter army supplies.
-My personal favourite is a Canadian extreme cold weather parka.
-I also use Canadian wind breaking pants for riding my bike in the winter.
+Army surplus can fit into a budget option, yet be durable to last many years.
+A shop favourite is a Canadian extreme cold weather parka.
+Also use Canadian wind-breaking pants for riding my bike in the winter.
 They are puffy like ski pants, but aren’t insulated so I don’t overheat while riding!